 Direct Digital Access (DDA) – Many instructors are using DDA in lieu of a traditional textbook.
 A student has the option to ‘Opt Out’ of using DDA, but this must be done before the 10th day of class.
 Instructions on how to ‘Opt Out’ will be in the Canvas portion of the class in the student’s myBlackhawk account.
 If a student chooses to use DDA, the student account will be billed on, or about, the 11th day of a semester.

-The payment due date for DDA charges for the Summer 2019 semester is June 30, 2019 for June-start classes and July 31, 2019 for July-start classes.
+The payment due date for DDA charges for the Minimester is January 3, 2020.

-The payment due date for most DDA charges for the Fall 2019 semester is Wednesday, September 18, 2019.
-Charges for 2nd 8-week DDA charges are due Wednesday, November 13, 2019.
+The payment due date for most DDA charges for the Spring 2020 semester is Wednesday, February 19, 2020.
+Charges for 2nd 8-week DDA charges are due Wednesday, April 15, 2020.

 After the DDA access charges are posted to the student account, a bill reflecting these new charges will be sent to the student’s myBlackHawk email account if a balance is due.
 DDA access charges are expected to be paid in full by the published date each semester.
 If DDA access charges are not paid in full by the published due date, a $25.00 late fee will be assessed and a hold will be placed on the account restricting future enrollment in courses, receiving transcripts, reviewing grade reposts, and receiving a diploma or certificate.
 Once the charges are paid in full, the associated holds and restrictions will be lifted.